Federal Aviation Administration (FAA), DOT.

 The proposed use of lithium batteries for equipment and systems on the Airbus Model A330-200 and A330-300 airplanes has prompted the FAA to review the adequacy of these existing regulations.
 Our review indicates that the existing regulations do not adequately address several failure, operational, and maintenance characteristics of lithium batteries that could affect the safety and reliability of lithium-battery installations on Airbus Model A330-200 and A330-300 airplanes.

 At present, there is limited experience with use of rechargeable lithium batteries in applications involving commercial aviation.
 However, other users of this technology, ranging from wireless-telephone manufacturers to the electric-vehicle industry, have noted safety problems with lithium batteries.
-These problems include overcharging, over-discharging, and flammability of cell components.
+These problems include overcharging, Start Printed Page 44729over-discharging, and flammability of cell components.

 In general, lithium batteries are significantly more susceptible to internal failures that can result in self-sustaining increases in temperature and pressure (i.e., thermal runaway) than their nickel-cadmium or lead-acid counterparts.
 This is especially true for overcharging, which causes heating and destabilization of the components of the cell, leading to the formation (by plating) of highly unstable metallic lithium.
 The metallic lithium can ignite, resulting in a self-sustaining fire or explosion.
 Finally, the severity of thermal runaway due to overcharging increases with increasing battery capacity due to the higher amount of electrolyte in large batteries.